Consequence (album)

-Consequence is an album by American saxophonist Jackie McLean recorded in 1965, but not released on Blue Note until 1979 as LT-994.
+Consequence is an album by American saxophonist Jackie McLean, recorded in 1965 but not released on Blue Note until 1979 as LT-994.
 In 1993, it was released as part of the four-disc Mosaic compilation The Complete Blue Note 1964-66 Jackie McLean Sessions, which was limited to 5,000 copies.
 In 2005, it was finally released on a limited edition CD as Blue Note 11428.

 Reception

-The Allmusic review by Thom Jurek awarded the album 3½ stars and stated: "The music here is much more straight-ahead than on other McLean dates from the 1960s....
+The AllMusic review by Thom Jurek stated: "The music here is much more straight-ahead than on other McLean dates from the 1960s....
 This is a welcome addition to the McLean catalog on disc."